Check your bowel health in five easy ways

 Beyond bowel movements, be mindful of other digestive symptoms like bloating, gas, abdominal pain, or discomfort.
 These can be signs of various gastrointestinal disorders.

-Irritable Bowel Syndrome (IBS) is a common digestive disorder that affects the intestines and presents with symptoms such as abdominal pain, bloating, and altered bowel habits.
+Irritable Bowel Syndrome (IBS) is a common digestive disorder that affects the intestines.
+IBS symptoms often include stomach pain or cramps, bloating, diarrhoea, constipation, or a feeling that you have not finished after opening your bowels.
+Symptoms can come and go and are often influenced by day-to-day triggers.
 Although the exact cause is unknown, factors like stress, poor sleep, diet, and physical inactivity may contribute, particularly in midlife women.

 3. Look out for signs of digestive health issues